Avoiding Gmail Spam After the Latest Security Update

 - Maintain a healthy mailing list.
 Never purchase lists, use double opt-ins, get rid of inactive recipients, check if address names are correct;

 - Use relevant content.
 Make sure that your emails are what your recipients expect them to be.
-To increase content relevance apply targeting for specific segments of your audience.
+To increase content relevance, apply targeting for specific segments of your audience.

 Continue reading: Everything Email Marketers Need to Know About Sender Reputation

-6. Always Run an Email Spam Test before Sending
+6. Always Run an Email Spam Test before Sending to Gmail

-You can try it yourself and send a GlockApps spam test now following the steps in this guide.
+You can try it yourself and send a GlockApps spam test now by following the steps in this guide.

 7. Monitor Deliverability (Regularly!)

-The bad news is that deliverability is a fickle “lady”.
-Thus, marketers need to keep a constant eye on their deliverability rates.
+Great email marketers need to keep a constant eye on their deliverability rates.
 You can’t afford to test your email once and sit calmly if you don’t have deliverability problems.

 8. Be Aware of Gmail’s New Features

-9. Personalize Your Email
+9. Include Personal Information in Your Email

-When a person subscribes to your email, he/she usually provides extra information like age, location, etc. Use this information to make emails more personal: address the person by the name in a subject line or in the beginning of the email; send the email according to the person’s time zone, always consider time difference.
+When a person subscribes to your email, he/she usually provides extra personal information like age, location, etc. Use this information to make emails more personal: address the person by the name in a subject line or in the beginning of the email; send the email according to the person’s time zone, always consider the time difference.